Temporary Food Events

 Food Safety Courses:

 The Otero County Health Department strongly encourages all food service workers and managers to obtain food safety training to understand their role in preventing foodborne illness.
-This can be accomplished by completing the StateFoodSafety.com Food Handler Course for $10 or the Manager Course for $58 as endorsed by the Otero County Health Department.
+This can be accomplished by completing the StateFoodSafety.com Food Handler Course or the Manager Course as endorsed by the Otero County Health Department.
 Both courses are available at any time and will satisfy your food safety training.
 Upon completing the online course and passing the exam, you will obtain a certificate of course completion available to print and display.
 If interested, group purchases are also available and can be purchased by calling 801-494-1416.
 Please see the links below.